akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 So Beatrice helped.
 She brought fresh water and watched the hen dip her beak to show the gosling how.
 She scattered grain and watched the gosling peck at it with clumsy, hopeful jabs.
 She sat beside the basket while the hen brooded her strange, pale child, and she talked to them both until the sound of her voice was as familiar as the crackle of the hearth.

 And one day, when the gosling was dry and steady on its feet, it waddled out from under the hen and made its way across the rushes towards the girl who had been waiting for it.
 The hen did not stop it.
-She merely watched—sceptical, patient, entirely unimpressed—as the gosling pressed its small body against Beatrice’s hand.
+She merely watched, sceptical, patient, entirely unimpressed, as the gosling pressed its small body against Beatrice’s hand.

 ‘Now,’ Mother said softly.
 ‘Now she’s yours.’